DougAnderson444/libp2pday2023/slides.md

 layout: center
 ---

-# A New, Networked, Composable Web
+# Composable Libp2p Apps

-Time to rethink how we build next-gen of apps.
+Time to rethink how we build next-gen of libp2p apps.

 ---
 layout: center